Tony-Y/nips17_adversarial_defense/README.md

 Copyright 2017 The TensorFlow Authors All Rights Reserved.
 Licensed under the Apache License, Version 2.0.

+### tensorflow/models
+Copyright 2016 The TensorFlow Authors.
+All rights reserved.
+tensorflow/models is licensed under the Apache License 2.0

 ## Copyright
 Copyright (c) 2017 Tony-Y.